dinoboards/ez80-for-rc/firmware/readme.md

 ### Using a local share to create a 'Z:' drive on your PC

-If like me, you don't have an actual drive mounted as `Z:`, you can create a network mount to a directory on your computer.
+If you don't have an actual drive mounted as `Z:`, you can create a network mount to a directory on your computer.

 1. Choose/create any empty directory on your computer.
 2. Create a network share on this directory (typically right click on windows explorer and choose Properties, then choose 'Share' tab) - call it `EZ80`